-- 1. Turn the oven control function knob to [\\\]. - 2.
+- 1. Turn the oven control function knob to []. - 2.
 Adjust the grid and grill pan runner position to allow for different thicknesses of food.
 Position the food close to the element for faster cooking and further away for more gentle cooking.

-Preheat the grill on a full setting for a few minutes before sealing steaks or toasting.
-Adjust the shelf level as necessary, during cooking.
+Preheat the grill for a few minutes before sealing steaks or toasting.
+Adjust the shelf as necessary, during cooking.